-- Consent must be sought from the parent and young person in advance - A record of the date, time and those present will be kept by the Discipleship Enabler - Meetings should be held in a public place, eg. cafe or park, with other people in view - The young person will be made aware of the boundaries of confidentiality if they, or another young person is at risk of harm, you need to speak to someone - Be aware of your limitations, what other services are available for further support and know how to signpost on for longer term support services if a particular concern arises - The content of the meeting does not need to be documented unless a safeguarding concern is identified. - Consider who is the best leader to support the young person - Offer up to two contacts and then review alongside the parent and another 'leader'. - Be clear that we are unable to provide long term pastoral support to young people
+- Consent must be sought from the parent and young person in advance - A written record of the date, time, those present and the issues discussed will be kept by the Discipleship Enabler - Meetings should be held in a public place, eg. cafe or park, with other people in view - The young person will be made aware of the boundaries of confidentiality if they, or another young person is at risk of harm, you need to speak to someone - Be aware of your limitations, what other services are available for further support and know how to signpost on for longer term support services if a particular concern arises - Consider who is the best leader to support the young person - Offer up to two contacts and then review alongside the parent and another 'leader'. - Be clear that we are unable to provide long term pastoral support to young people